 Mediterranean Stuffed Peppers with Turkey, Lentils and Feta

 - 6 medium bell peppers tops sliced off, cored and seeded

 - 2 teaspoons fennel seeds or less to taste

 - 1 teaspoon kosher salt

 - 1 28 ounce can crushed tomatoes

 - 1 tablespoon Worcestershire sauce

-- sugar optional, if tomatoes are too acidic
+- 1 tablespoon sugar optional, if tomatoes are too acidic

 - 3 ounces crumbled feta cheese divided